raaaton/Password-Generator/README.md

 - Choose the length of the password
 - Clear the passwords

-Currently working on: copy on click, toggle symbols and numbers on/off
+Currently working on: Copy-on-Click, Toggle Symbols and Numbers ON/OFF

 *You can visit it at https://raton-password-generator.netlify.app/*